Advertisement

 How to Use This Calculator

-Enter your trip distance in kilometres or miles — use the ⚙️ settings icon to switch between metric and imperial
+Enter your distance (Trip Cost) or fuel amount (Fuel Range) — use the ⚙️ settings icon to switch between metric and imperial

-Enter your vehicle's fuel efficiency — check your car's handbook for the official figure (L/100km for metric, MPG for imperial)
+Enter your vehicle's fuel efficiency — check your car's handbook or fuel economy label (L/100km for metric, MPG for imperial)

 Frequently Asked Questions